 Stage depth: 38'

-Stage floor: Originally all wood, trappable from the proscenium to the backwall for a full 43' width.
+Stage floor: Originally all wood, trappable from the proscenium nearly to the backwall for a full 43' width.
 It's still at the original level (even after the "clubbing") but the surface has been covered with masonite painted black.

 Loading: Upstage left.
 The alley is about 3' below stage level.